 Maygen Lotscher has been a ceramicist since 1993.
 She is the recipient of a Rasmuson Arts Educator grant, the Stranded Artist grant, a full scholarship as a MFA graduate teaching assistant, and has exhibited her works throughout Alaska.
 She was born in 1975 in Royal Oak, Michigan.
 She holds a Bachelor of Fine Arts in Ceramics from Northern Michigan University and a Masters of Education from the University of Alaska.
 An art educator for over a decade, Maygen has taught ceramics at Homer High School and the University of Alaska’s Kachemak Bay Campus.

-I will have an inside venue for the 2021 Homer Pottery Tour.
-Masks will be required, hand sanitizer will be on site.
-The hours will be 10-5 on Saturday and 11-5 on Sunday.
+I will have an indoor venue for the 2024 Homer Pottery Tour.
+The studio will be open Saturday 10am-5pm and Sunday 11am-4pm.